nulvox/vocabulars/README.md

 - Keep recordings clear and concise
 - Recommended length: 1-2 seconds per word
 - File naming should match the vocabulary item ID
+- Audio files can be automatically downloaded from Wiktionary using the provided scripts (see "Automated Audio Downloads" section below)

 ## Building for Different Platforms